US Senate career of Barack Obama

-U.S. Senate campaign
+2004 U.S. Senate campaign in Illinois

 In May 2002, Obama began considering a run for the U.S. Senate, enlisting political strategist David Axelrod that Fall and formally announcing his candidacy in January 2003.
 Before deciding to run, Obama met with Jesse Jackson Jr., who was known to be considering a bid for the seat.
-"He said, 'Jesse, if you’re running for the U.S. Senate I’m not going to run,'" Jackson said in recounting the conversation to The New York Times in 2008.
+"He said, 'Jesse, if you’re running for the U.S. Senate I’m not going to run'", Jackson said in recounting the conversation to The New York Times in 2008.
 Jackson told Obama he had already decided not to run.

 Decisions by Republican incumbent Peter Fitzgerald and his Democratic predecessor Carol Moseley Braun not to contest the race launched wide-open Democratic and Republican primary contests involving fifteen candidates.
 Obama's candidacy was boosted by Axelrod's advertising campaign featuring images of the late Chicago Mayor Harold Washington and an endorsement by the daughter of the late Paul Simon, former U.S. Senator for Illinois.
 He received over 52% of the vote in the March 2004 primary, emerging 29% ahead of his nearest Democratic rival.

 Obama's expected opponent in the general election, Republican primary winner Jack Ryan, withdrew from the race in June 2004.
 In August 2004, with less than three months to go before Election Day, Alan Keyes accepted the Illinois Republican Party's nomination to replace Ryan.
 A long time resident of Maryland, Keyes established legal residency in Illinois with the nomination.

 Through three televised debates, Obama and Keyes expressed opposing views on stem cell research, abortion, gun control, school vouchers, and tax cuts.
 Obama was criticized by Keyes, as he had also been by rival pro-choice candidates in the Democratic primary, for a series of "present" votes on late-term abortion and parental notification issues.
 The charge that Obama's "present" votes suggested he was not firmly pro choice was refuted by two lobbyists for pro-choice groups (including Planned Parenthood).

 In the general election of November 2004, Obama received 70% of the vote to Keyes's 27%, the largest victory margin for a statewide race in Illinois history.
 He won 92 of the state's 102 counties, including several where Democrats have not historically done well.